vippsas/vipps-woocommerce/CONTRIBUTING.md

 1. From your fork open a pull request in the correct branch.
 1. Once the pull request is approved and merged, you can pull the changes from `master` to your local repo and delete your extra branch(es).

-# Report an issue
+## Report an issue

 If you find a bug in a project you're using (and you don't know how to fix it), have trouble following the documentation or have a question about the project – create an issue!

 Creating an issue in GitHub is easy, and whatever issue you're having, you're likely not the only one, so others will find your issue helpful too.
-For more information on how issues work, check out the official Github issues guide: https://guides.github.com/features/issues/
+For more information on how issues work, check out the official [GitHub issues guide](https://guides.github.com/features/issues/).

-# License
+## License

 The LICENSE file defines the license for the project.
 An open source project's license informs users what they can and can't do (e.g., use, modify, redistribute), and contributors, what they are allowing others to do.

-The Pay with Vipps and MobilePay for WooCommerce is since version 1.4.8 licensed under the MIT License:  https://choosealicense.com/licenses/mit/.
-Earlier versions were licensed under the Affero General Public License version 3: https://choosealicense.com/licenses/agpl-3.0/
+The Pay with Vipps and MobilePay for WooCommerce is since version 1.4.8 licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+Earlier versions were licensed under the [Affero General Public License version 3](https://choosealicense.com/licenses/agpl-3.0/).